 "Stormwater facility" means a component of a man-made drainage feature, or features designed or constructed to perform a particular function or multiple functions related to stormwater management.
-Includes, but is not limited to, pipes, swales, ditches, culverts, street gutters, rain gardens, pervious pavements, green roofs, ponds, constructed wetlands, infiltration devices, catch basins, oil/water separators and sediment basins.
+Includes, but is not limited to, pipes, swales, ditches, culverts, street gutters, rain gardens, pervious pavements, green roofs, pondsdetentions basins, retention basins, wet-ponds, constructed wetlands, infiltration devices, catch basins, oil/water separators and sediment basins.
 Stormwater facilities shall not include building gutters, downspouts, and drains serving one single-family residence.

 "Stormwater management" means a program to provide surface water quality and quantity controls through structural and non-structural methods and capital improvement projects.
-Nonstructural controls include, but are not limited to, maintenance of stormwater facilities, public education, water quality monitoring, and preparation of agreements, ordinances, and regulations.
+Nonstructural controls include, but are not limited to, maintenance of stormwater facilities, public education, water quality monitoring, and preparation of agreements, ordinances, and regulations.encompasses "control," "developmental" and "maintenance" activities in which there is physical interaction with stormwater.